1. ANSWER: B

 With any child, but especially infants at 9 months of age, it can be difficult to maintain the child's position to administer the injection safely.
 Thus, having an extra pair of hands from an additional person can be helpful in stabilizing the infant's position.

-C: In children under 1 year, the dorsogluteal site is contraindicated for injections because the muscle is not well developed and the sciatic nerve occupies a larger portion of the area, placing the infant at risk for nerve damage.
+the muscle is not well developed and the sciatic nerve occupies a larger

-D: Massaging the site after administering the injection is appropriate.
-However, the IM injection should be given quickly to minimize the anxiety, fear, and trauma to the child.
+injection should be given quickly to minimize the anxiety, fear, and trauma to

 18. ANSWER: A